 What is the employee turnover rate?
 How do the current staff feel?
 What are their biggest complaints?
 Fortunately, there are resources out there like Glassdoor, which lets you know how current and past employees feel about their work experience.
 Take advantage of the free service and check out what others are saying!

 Google is famous for providing incredible work benefits for their employees: free meals and free cooking lessons, on-site massage therapists, education subsidies, free shuttles to and from work, the list goes on and on.
-(Hey Google, are you hiring?)
-Similarly, some of the top health and wellness companies offer support through mindfulness classes, stress management resources, unlimited personal time off etc.
+(Hey, Google, are you hiring?)

 So as you explore potential jobs, make sure you’re considering what your employer can do for you.

 Do you need a job that’s constantly changing?
 Alternatively, do you want a position that maintains consistency and predictability each day?
 Like the previous questions, there’s no right or wrong answer here.
 The important thing is simply knowing yourself.